 Quarters: Abzan 2-0

-I saw Goyf, Tracker and Bob and removal spells to clear the way for a pretty simple game.
+Goyf, Tracker and Bob and removal spells clear the way for a pretty simple game.

-I have Goyf and Tracker again onboard and we are in like turn 6 or so and they have Goyf plus 5 Lingering Souls tokens.
-I crack a clue and draw scooze with 4 mana open, I then go to combat and swing both as 2 of the souls are tapped from the previous attach.
-They chump Tracker with one token and then put Goyf and 2 souls in front of my Goyf.
-With scooze in hand I had noticed that there was only 1 planeswalker in the graveyard so I ordered all 5 damage to their Goyf and passed priority.
-After combat played scooze and ate the Lilly which stunned my opponent and also took away their best threat.
-Scooze could now race the tokens and tracker apply pressure and card advantage.
-The rest of the game I play around triggering revolt on my opponents turn to not allow them to kill Tracker and it eventually pays off.
+I have Goyf and Tracker again onboard and we are in turn 6 or so.
+They have Goyf plus 5 Lingering Souls tokens.
+I crack a clue and draw Ooze with 4 mana open.
+I then go to combat and swing both creatures as two spirit tokens are tapped from a previous attack.
+They chump blocked Tracker with one token and put Goyf and 2 souls in front of my Goyf.
+With Ooze in hand, I noticed that there was only 1 Planeswalker in the graveyard.
+I ordered all 5 damage to their Goyf and passed priority.
+After combat, I played Ooze and ate the Planeswalker in the graveyard, which stunned my opponent and also took away their best threat.
+Ooze proceeded to race the tokens and tracker applied pressure and card advantage.
+The rest of the game I played around triggering revolt on my opponents turn to prevent them from using Fatal Push to kill Tracker and it eventually pays off with a win.

 Semis: UR Phoenix 2-0 (Same person I lost to in swiss)

-on the play, I have discard into Goyf for turns 1 and 2.
-Then follow it up with a second Goyf and Push for the Thing in the Ice he plays.
-Opponent then spins the wheels with cantrips a lot digging for threats but ultimately draws lands instead and dies to the Goyf.
+On the play, I have discard into Goyf for turns 1 and 2.
+I then follow it up with a second Goyf and Push for the Thing in the Ice he plays.
+Opponent then spins the wheels with cantrips digging for threats, but ultimately draws lands instead and dies to the Goyf.

-On draw I play blooming marsh go with Push in hand he runs his Thing out on 2 and I push it end step and play Spellbomb and tap land on 2.
-He plays looting, pitches phoenix and makes land drops and passes trying to get me to pop spell bomb early.
-We continue to sculpt our hands until I play a Goyf and start applying pressure in which he follows up with a Crackling Drake.
-The next sequence of turns my opp swings drake which is an 8/4 I have 2 mana up with Trophy and decay in hand at 16 life.
-I know he has boarded in Spell Pierce and Trophy was pretty much my only out to this Drake.
-So I take the hit and he plays a post combat Thing.
-I just had a feeling he had pierce so I went for an end step play which he was expecting but I played decay on the Thing and he hastily flashed out a Spell Pierce and quickly picked it back up and the head judge allowed it and I was fine and didn’t want to challenge the ruling I just said thanks for the info, untapped and played Trophy with open mana to pay for drake.
-So needless to say the match ended a few turns later as he couldn’t find another threat and Goyf is a real clock.
+On draw I play Blooming Marsh and pass turn with Push in hand.
+He runs his Thing in the Ice out on 2 and I push it end step, followed by a Spellbomb and tapped land on 2.
+He plays looting, pitches phoenix and makes land drops and passes, trying to get me to pop spell bomb early.
+We continue to sculpt our hands until I play a Goyf and start applying pressure, which he follows up with a Crackling Drake.
+My opponent soon swings with an 8/4 Drake.
+I have 2 mana up with Trophy and Decay in hand at 16 life.
+I know he has boarded in Spell Pierce, and Trophy was pretty much my only out to this Drake.
+I take the hit and he played a post-combat Thing in the Ice.
+I just had a feeling he had a Spell Pierce in hand, so I went for an end step play, which he was expecting.
+I played Decay on the Thing and he hastily flashed out a Spell Pierce and quickly picked it back up.
+The head judge allowed him to take it back, and I didn’t want to challenge the ruling.
+I just said thanks for the info, untapped and played Trophy with open mana to pay for drake.
+The match ended a few turns later as he couldn’t find another threat and Goyf was a real clock.

 FINALS: 2-0 UR Phoenix overall 1 seed.

-On the draw I have a great hand with push, Goyf, surgical, scooze and lands.
+On the draw, I have a great hand with push, Goyf, surgical, Ooze and lands.
 They play looting on one and discard Arclight which I surgical immediately.
-They do draw back to back answers in lighting ax and bolt for Goyf and scooze.
-I eventually draw multiple hate pieces in cage and Spellbomb to keep the GY locked down and put us in top decks as I play a LOTV and empty their hand.
-I continue to use LOTV to edict the threats or empty hand and fire up Quagmire for beats and eventually find a scooze to present lethal and just needing to dodge a drake.
-He had a Thing and had one turn to chain spells and was only able to play 2 and passed turn and conceded.
+They drew back-to-back answers in Lighting Axe and bolt for Goyf and Ooze, but I eventually draw multiple hate pieces in cage and Spellbomb to keep the graveyard locked down.
+I play a Liliana of the Veil to put us both in top-deck mode.
+I continue to use LOTV to edict their threats or empty their hand and fire up Hissing Quagmire for beats.
+Eventually I find a Scavenging Ooze to present lethal and just needed to dodge a drake.
+He had a Thing in the Ice and had one turn to chain spells but was only able to play 2 and passed turn and conceded.

-There you have it Mages this was the story on how Rock took down the Knoxville Regional Championship.
+There you have it, fellow mages.
+This was the story on how Rock took down the Knoxville Regional Championship.

 Yes, I plan on coming out with a complete SB guide with most of the match ups posted on it.
-Secondly before I do that I have to determine the changes to the deck.
-I am happy with the main 60 and will most likely keep that the same but I do think with no banning’s and the amount of dredge and phoenix that a third Surgical Extraction is something that probably needs to be squeezed into the 75 somehow.
+Secondly, before I do that, I have to determine changes I will be making to the deck.
+I am happy with the main 60 and will most likely keep that the same, but I do think with no banning and the amount of dredge and Phoenix that a third Surgical Extraction is something that probably needs to be squeezed into the 75 somehow.

-Lastly, Thanks to all the players who I had the pleasure to play against, my teammates supporting me along the way to this accomplishment, and the tournament organizers and judge staff everywhere that put on these events for us.
+Lastly, Thanks to all the players who I had the pleasure to play against, my teammates who supported me along the way to this accomplishment, and the tournament organizers and judge staff everywhere that put on these events for us.
 As always keep the questions, comments and just general conversation going by hitting me up on twitter @SALTLIFEMTG or Facebook.
-Also be sure to drop a like and follow for my team Guildpact Gaming
+Also be sure to drop a like and follow for my team, Guildpact Gaming.

 Click Here to view the sideboard guide.